aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imagewatermarkoptions/_index.md

 Gets the scale factor expressed as a fraction of the image.
 The default value is 0 - auto.

- **Remarks:**

-Valid values range from 0 to 65.5 inclusive.

-Auto scale means that the watermark will be scaled to its max width and max height relative to the page margins.

 **Returns:**
 double - The scale factor expressed as a fraction of the image.
 ### hashCode() {#hashCode}